-Findings showed that most IPs surveyed have strong data quality assurance and improvement processes, but face external challenges to strengthening data quality due to the ongoing use of paperdigital data quality checks based reporting systems, staff turnover and staff capacity, and electricity and internet shortages impeding electronic reporting systems.
-They are also challenged by limited and inconsistent management and political support to strengthen data quality.
+Findings showed that most IPs surveyed have strong data quality assurance and improvement processes, but face external challenges to strengthening data quality due to the ongoing use of paperbased reporting systems, staff turnover and staff capacity, and electricity and internet shortages impeding electronic reporting systems.
+They digital data are also challenged by limited quality and inconsistent management data quality.
 In response, Data.FI is organizing a West Africa Community of Practice for Data Quality to share best practices and lessons learned in improving data quality in the region.
 As part of the CoP, IPs will have the option to develop data quality improvement action plans and will share progress over time in achieving their objectives with fellow participants.